medical research statistics

 Once in the cells, they continue to grow and multiply.
 After they mature, the infected red blood cells rupture, freeing the parasites to attack and enter other red blood cells.
 Toxins released when the red cells burst are what cause the typical fever, chills, and flu-like malaria symptoms.

-Symptoms of Malaria
+Symptoms

-Symptoms include fever and flu-like illness, including shaking chills, headache, muscle aches, and tiredness.
+Symptoms include fever and flu-like illness, including shaking chills, headache, muscle aches, and tiredness .
 Nausea, vomiting, and diarrhea may also occur.
 Malaria may cause anemia and jaundice (yellow coloring of the skin and eyes) because of the loss of red blood cells.
 Infection with one type of malaria, Plasmodium falciparum, if not promptly treated, may cause kidney failure, seizures, mental confusion, coma, and death.

-Treatment for Malaria
+Treatment

 The disease should be treated early in its course, before it becomes severe and poses a risk to the patient's life.
 Several good antimalarial drugs are available, and should be administered early on.
 The most important step is to think about malaria, so that the disease is diagnosed and treated in time.